MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/vnet-topology-hub-spoke.md

 ### Overcoming VNet peering limits

 Make sure you consider the [limitation on number of VNets peerings per VNet][vnet-peering-limit] in Azure.
-If you decide you need more spokes than the limit will allow, consider creating a hub-spokehub-spoke topology, where the first level of spokes act as hubs, as shown below.
+If you decide you need more spokes than the limit will allow, consider creating a hub-spoke-hub-spoke topology, where the first level of spokes also act as hubs, as shown below.

 ![[3]][3]